viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 We must re-synthetize the MIG in order to get rid of automatically generated configuration related to sys_clk_i.

 Double-click the MIG and click Next till you get to the "Memory Options C0" page.
-(Notice that the correct 100 MHz Input Clock Period is configured.)
+(Notice that the correct 100 MHz Input Clock Period was configured.)
 Disable "Select Additional Clocks".
-For MicroBlaze and rest of the IPs we do not need a clock generated from MIG, we will use a Clocking Wizzard.
+For MicroBlaze and rest of the IPs we do not need a clock generated from the MIG, we will use a Clocking Wizzard.

 <img src="pictures/mig_update.png" title="" alt="" width="600">